E3 Spark Plugs vs. Motorcraft Spark Plugs Which Spark Plug is Right for You?

 • Spark plugs in Motorcraft have magnets that can be placed to make starting easier.

-Tips of E3 and Motorcraft Plugs:
+Tips for E3 and Motorcraft Plugs:

 • Specifically tailored spark gap: Not the "one size fits all" policy of other "premium plugs.".
 Spark gaps have been carefully selected for each application to maximize performance.